NET-UP/tmwordpress/readme.txt

 9. Done!
 You can now start managing your events.

 == Changelog ==

+= 1.0.5 =
+* Added option to hide additional information on event detail page.
+* Added choice between 1 & 2 column layouts on event detail page.
+* Event titles in calendar now accept multiple lines and will not be cut off.
+* Fixed fatal 500 error after saving event when using PHP 7.4.

 = 1.0.4 =
 * Fixed sign-up authentication error.